Memory Life Cycle in JS(Heap, Stack, Call Stack, String Pool)

 The reason is related to Memory Allocation .

-Variables of primitive data type are considered mutable data because they are stored entirely on the stack.
+Variables of primitive data type are considered Immutable data because they are stored entirely on the stack.

 If we declare a variable with const, we prevent a new line from falling into the Stack , which is a static memory .